 10. Website Content Structure

-For the best SEO keyword ranking results we need to ensure your content throughout the SEO pages match the targeted keywords.
-We use all the work completed in the strategy and research stages into reviewing your on-page content to ensure not only will it rank well, but it adds value to your users.
+For the best SEO keyword ranking results we need to ensure your content throughout the SEO-critical pages matches the targeted keywords.
+We use all the work completed in the strategy and research stages in reviewing your on-page content to ensure not only that it will rank well, but that it adds value to your users, and leads users to enquire with your business.

 11. Google My Business Profile Management